What is the best way to spend money abroad? 5 Best ways to spend overseas 2024 - 2025

 1. Prepaid Travel Cards

-When you use your regular bank card to make payments abroad, you usually pay significant international fees, whether withdrawing money from an ATM or buying a meal at a restaurant.
+When you use your regular bank card to make payments abroad, you usually pay significant international FX fees, whether withdrawing money from an ATM or buying a meal at a restaurant.

 Using a prepaid travel card has many other benefits besides this, including:

-· Help you stick to your budget – since it’s easy to forget to factor in international fees when treating yourself on holiday.
+• Help you stick to your budget – since it’s easy to forget to factor in international fees when treating yourself on holiday.
 With no fees, there are no worries.
 You can also add a set amount to the card to curb your spending.
 Our card has handy payment control features for travellers that can also help you to avoid overspending and budget whether you are travelling lavishly on a high budget or travelling affordably on a low budget.

-· Safer than carrying cash – cash is easily stolen and rarely tracked down.
+• Safer than carrying cash – cash is easily stolen and rarely tracked down.

-· You can freeze your prepaid travel card like a regular debit/credit card.
+• You can freeze your prepaid travel card like a regular debit/credit card.
 This means you can protect your money even if your card is lost or stolen.

 2. Cash

-· No fees for spending abroad
+• No fees for spending abroad

-· It can help you stick to your holiday budget – if you only take a certain amount of cash (a.k.a. the amount you plan to spend), you’re more careful about what you spend it on and always know how much you have left.
+• It can help you stick to your holiday budget – if you only take a certain amount of cash (a.k.a. the amount you plan to spend), you’re more careful about what you spend it on and always know how much you have left

+• Can be used anywhere – aside from cashless, card-only establishments.
 However, this is only a better value option if you exchange your money before you come to the country or after you’ve landed at a currency exchange, but not at the airport.
-Airport currency exchanges charge extortionate exchange rates because they know they’ve got travellers, hostage.
+Airport currency exchanges charge extortionate exchange rates because they know they’ve got travellers hostage.

 3. Debit Cards

-However, sometimes the cost of convenience can be worth it – and a debit card is what most people are used to using at home.
+However, sometimes the cost of convenience can be worth it – and a debit card is what most people are used to paying with at home.
 If convenience is more important to you than paying a little extra on your purchases, then using a debit card might be the best way to spend abroad for you.

 Several advantages make using a debit card the best way to spend abroad for some:

-· Convenience – you don’t have to take any extra steps before your holiday to begin paying for things abroad.
+• Convenience – you don’t have to take any extra steps before your holiday to begin paying for things abroad.

-· Safer than carrying cash – thieves are less likely to steal your card than cash.
+• Safer than carrying cash – thieves are less likely to steal your card than cash.
 You’re also less likely to lose your card since it stays in a slot in your wallet while you travel.

-· You can freeze your debit card if you lose it or it gets stolen, so the funds in your bank are protected.
+• You can freeze your debit card if you lose it or it gets stolen, so the funds in your bank are protected.
 However, this is still less secure than a prepaid travel card since – before you freeze the card – there’s a chance the thief will be able to access all your bank funds.

 4. Credit Cards

-You can expect to pay a 0-3% fee for transactions abroad.
-For withdrawing cash, it’s significantly more expensive than using a debit card with a 0-5% fee per purchase.
+You can expect to pay a 0-3% fee for foreign transactions.
+For withdrawing cash abroad, it’s significantly more expensive than using a debit card with a 0-5% fee per purchase.
+What’s more, you’ll be charged interest on your cash withdrawals, ranging from 6.5-7.0%.

 However, credit cards do have some benefits, including:

-· Convenience – lots of people use their credit cards habitually, and you don’t have to take any extra steps before your holiday to pay for things abroad.
+• Convenience – lots of people use their credit cards habitually, and you don’t have to take any extra steps before your holiday to pay for things abroad.

-· Safer than carrying cash – like a debit card, thieves are less likely to steal your credit card than cash.
+• Safer than carrying cash – like a debit card, thieves are less likely to steal your credit card than cash.
 You’re also less likely to lose your card since it stays in a slot in your wallet while you travel.

-The HyperJar prepaid travel card is the best way to spend abroad.
-It’s safer to carry than cash, convenient to use, and you don’t have to pay any pesky transaction or withdrawal fees that rack up with a bank card.
-You can freeze and unfreeze your card and even plan your holiday budget with the HyperJar app.
-See HyperJar’s travel features or check out the HyperJar app to find out more.
+It’s safer to carry than cash, convenient to use, and you don’t have to pay any transaction or withdrawal fees that rack up with a bank card.
+While you can’t withdraw cash at ATMs, you will benefit from a great exchange rate so your money goes further when you pay by card.
+You can freeze and unfreeze your card any time.

 Amabel Polglase